ltanggit/beMeal/beMeal/README.md

 7. Open a new terminal concurrently.

         In VSCode: Ctrl-Shift-`
-8. Run the frontend:
+8. (May be optional) Navigate to the correct directory with this command: (see note above for clarification!*)
     ```Bash
+    cd bemeal
+    ```
+9. Run the frontend:
+    ```Bash
     npm run dev
     ```
-9. Open the outputted link on your local browser.
+10. Open the outputted link on your local browser.

         In VSCode: Cmd-Click --> http://localhost:5174/
-10. Have fun!
+11. Have fun!

 ****Additional Notes:**